Not all real estate investments are created equal.

 Naturally, more desirable neighborhoods will fall into more desirable school districts.
 This means that a school system’s rating is one quick and easy way to begin determining an area’s class.
 Having a highly-ranked school nearby is one good indicator of A-Class real estate, while those that are more middle-of-the-road may fall into the C or D category.

 Pro tip: If you are purchasing a property largely based on school systems, ensure that you have accurate information.
-In some areas, homes on the right side of any one street may fall into a different district than those on the left, and any misinformation will almost certainly upset tenants when they go to register their children.
+In some areas, homes on the right side of any one street may fall into a different district than those on the left, and any misinformation will almost certainly upset residents when they go to register their children.

 In the same vein, newer, nicer homes are often found in A or B Class neighborhoods as opposed to their C and D Class counterparts, but there can certainly be some crossover.